 A doctoral degree program can prepare graduates for diverse careers in government, academia and in the public, corporate and nonprofit sectors.
 Advanced positions may include:

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) projected job decline of 8% for surveying and mapping technicians from 2014-2024.
-As of May 2015, the BLS reported these technicians earned a median annual salary of $42,010.
+The U.S. Bureau of Labor Statistics (BLS) projected job growth of 5% for surveying and mapping technicians from 2018-2028.
+As of May 2018, the BLS reported these technicians earned a median annual salary of $44,380.

 Graduates of bachelor's degree programs may further their studies in a master's or doctoral degree program.
 Various organizations, such as the National Society of Professional Surveyors and the American Society for Photogrammetry and Remote Sensing, have voluntary certification programs for survey, photogrammetry, remote sensing and GIS specialists.
 Survey technicians may achieve certification at multiple levels, each of which requires more work experience and satisfactory scores on written exams.